YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 This chapter describes common database management operations such as creating database files, modifying database characteristics, database backup and restore, routine integrity checks, extracting or loading data, and optimizing performance.

-YottaDB uses M Peripheral Interchange Program (MUPIP) for YottaDB database management, database journaling, and logical multisite replication (LMS).
+YottaDB uses M Peripheral Interchange Program (MUPIP) for database management, database journaling, and logical multisite replication (LMS).
 This chapter summarizes the MUPIP commands pertaining to YottaDB database management and serves as a foundation for more advanced YottaDB functionality described for Journaling and LMS.

-For MUPIP commands pertaining to database journaling, refer to Chapter 6: “YottaDB Journaling”.
+For MUPIP commands pertaining to database journaling, refer to `Chapter 6: “YottaDB Journaling” <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html>`_.

-For MUPIP commands pertaining to multisite database replication, refer to Chapter 7: “Database Replication”.
+For MUPIP commands pertaining to multisite database replication, refer to `Chapter 7: “Database Replication” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html>`_.

 .. note::
    Two MUPIP operations - INTRPT and STOP - perform process management functions.
 All other MUPIP operations relate to the operation of the database.